 Medical Transport, Treatment and Transfer to Home Unit

 The Protecting Agency will facilitate medical treatment for all Employees/casuals assigned to incidents until they are released to their point of hire.
-The Hiring Unit facilitates medical treatment for employees and casuals once returned to Alaska upon release from Lower 48 incidents due to injury/illness.
+The Hiring Unit facilitates medical treatment for employees and casuals once returned to Alaska upon release from incidents in other GACCs due to injury/illness.
 The responsible Dispatch Center will arrange travel within Alaska.
-Incidents notify the appropriate Dispatch Center of medical transport.
+Incidents will notify the appropriate Dispatch Center of medical transport.

-Dispatch Center is responsible to:
+The Dispatch Center is responsible to:

 Arrange transportation from incident to Fairbanks or Anchorage.